-Please pre-register if you would like to volunteer for this years event using our Volunteer Registration Form.
+Please pre-register if you would like to volunteer for this years event using the Rally America Volunteer Registration Form.
 Note that that you will still be required to register in person at Rally Headquarters for the event so that you can sign the proper waivers and receive your volunteer packet and assignment.
 If you have a particular location you would like to work or would like to request to be grouped with certain people please note that information when completing the form.

 Most rally volunteers are assigned to the stages with a typical stage requiring a dozen or more workers.
 Course marshals get the opportunity to the see the cars up close, often at full speed, while helping to control road access, assisting both rally and non-rally traffic and helping spectators.
 No experience is necessary making this an ideal place to start!
 Don’t worry, an experienced stage captain will be there to help you find your spot in the woods.